dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 The data sent by using the `ICapPublisher` interface is called `Message`.

 !!!
 WARNING "TimeoutException thrown in consumer using HTTPClient"
-    By default, if the consumer throws an `OperationCanceledException` (including `TaskCanceledException`), we consider this to be normal user behavior and ignore the exception.
-If you use HTTPClient in the consumer method and configure the request timeout, due to the [design issue](https://github.com/dotnet/runtime/issues/21965) of HTTP Client, you may need to handle the exception separately and re-throw non `OperationCanceledException`, refer to #1368.
+    By default, if the consumer throws an `OperationCanceledException` (including `TaskCanceledException`), it is considered normal user behavior, and the exception is ignored.
+However, if you use `HttpClient` in the consumer method and configure a request timeout, you may need to handle exceptions separately and re-throw non-`OperationCanceledException` exceptions due to a [design issue](https://github.com/dotnet/runtime/issues/21965) in `HttpClient`.
+Refer to issue #1368 for more details.

 ## Compensating transaction

 Wiki :
 [Compensating transaction](https://en.wikipedia.org/wiki/Compensating_transaction)

-In some cases, consumers need to return the execution value to tell the publisher, so that the publisher can implement some compensation actions, usually we called message compensation.
+In some cases, consumers need to return an execution result to inform the publisher, enabling the publisher to perform compensation actions.
+This process is commonly referred to as message compensation.

-Usually you can notify the upstream by republishing a new message in the consumer code.
-CAP provides a simple way to do this.
-You can specify `callbackName` parameter when publishing message, usually this only applies to point-to-point consumption.
-The following is an example.
+Typically, you can notify the upstream system by republishing a new message in the consumer code.
+CAP simplifies this process by allowing you to specify the `callbackName` parameter when publishing a message.
+This feature is generally applicable to point-to-point consumption.
+Below is an example.

-For example, in an e-commerce application, the initial status of the order is pending, and the status is marked as succeeded when the product quantity is successfully deducted, otherwise it is failed.
+For instance, in an e-commerce application, the initial status of an order is "pending."
+The status is updated to "succeeded" when the product quantity is successfully deducted; otherwise, it is marked as "failed."

 ```C#
 // =============  Publisher =================